1990 MOST VALUABLE BASEBALL CARDS LIST

 With 1990 marking a major shift toward collecting vintage and the prices and recognition of early 20th century cards growing exponentially in ensuing years, the values above proved just the beginning.
 By the mid-1990s, the ’33 Goudey Ruth was routinely bringing over $10,000 while a choice Wagner likely exceeded six figures, laying the groundwork for today’s eight-figure sky high values certain vintage pieces attract.

-Read also: BASEBALL CARDS SELLING RIGHT NOW
+Read also: WHERE CAN I BUY TOPPS BASEBALL CARDS

 In 1990, those paying close to $1,000 for a prized ’49 Bowman Williams or ’51 Bowman Mays already seemed to be making a speculation gamble compared to cheaper yet iconic ’56 Mantles and ’52 Robinsons available.
 But most who bought believing in long term collectible appreciation were proven correct many times over.
 Their vision and commitment helped drive establishment of the modern vintage sports memorabilia market that continues to set new price ceilings nearly three decades later.